zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/verify-desired-state/next/_index.md

-Now that you've used Test Kitchen to configure the `awesome_customers` cookbook locally, let's write a cookbook that configures a file and see how _Serverspec_ can help us automatically verify that the file was properly configured.
+Serverspec is a great way to get fast feedback on whether your cookbook behaves as you expect on a real instance.
+Next, you'll see how _ChefSpec_ can help us speed up the feedback process even more by simulating a `chef-client` run in memory.